perplexityjeff/PowerShell-MailScanner/README.md

 The script looks by default on location `C:\Program Files (x86)\MySQL\MySQL Connector Net 8.0.23\Assemblies\v4.5.2\MySql.Data.dll` however using `-MySQLPath` you can change it if you like.

-* Remote Access to the MySQL or MariaDB database using a good secured user that can only 'Select'
+* Remote Access to the MySQL or MariaDB database using a good secured user that can only `Select`.

 ## Learning
 I am still learning PowerShell and I do it mainly by just working as a day to day sysadmin.
 Please keep that in mind when viewing or using this script.
 I am open to pull requests to improve the project of course.